 If you're an INFP with a flair for the dramatic, a career as an actor might appeal to you.
 Actors might perform in theater productions, or they might play roles in movies or television shows and series.
 Some even find work in commercials to help bring in money.
 Auditions can be grueling, and aspiring actors must prepare to meet with a significant amount of rejection on their paths.
 As with all artistic careers, there is a great deal of competition involved, and while talent is important, luck plays a role, too.
 If you want to work as an actor, you might want to consider earning a Bachelor's degree in Theater Arts from a college or university that's accredited by the National Association of Schools of Theatre.
 Experience is a crucial part of success as an actor.
 The more experience you have, the more likely it becomes that you'll win roles in significant productions.

 True to the individualistic nature of artists themselves, the paths followed on these artistic careers for INFPs will be unique to each person.
 There isn't one route that fits all.
 People who want to pursue creative careers must strive to achieve goals in their own ways.
-Often, people who work in artistic fields must take second jobs or “day jobs” to make ends meet, since artistic careers, as rewarding as they can be, often prove challenging when it comes to making a day-to-day living.
+But if your personality test results revealed you as artistic INFP type, you probably already knew that.